allgood2386/compliance-docs/SA-Policy.md

 When applicable, Bixal Solutions practices a Scrum process when developing new features or fixing existing issues, including security fixes and enhancements.
-Each feature or issue is assigned to a card in the system, where it goes through a process of being identified, prioritized, explored, delivered, and finally demonstrated.
-Each card is reviewed by the team as a whole throughout its lifecycle to identify any security risks or concerns, which are recorded on the card as "acceptance criteria" that must be addressed before development is complete.
+Each feature or issue is assigned to a ticket in the system, where it goes through a process of being identified, prioritized, explored, delivered, and finally demonstrated.
+Each ticket is reviewed by the team as a whole throughout its lifecycle to identify any security risks or concerns, which are recorded on the ticket as "acceptance criteria" that must be addressed before development is complete.

 Once development is complete, a team member submits the code to the version control system